rukshan-rodrigo/blt-d9/README.md

-# My Project
+# Accenture Drupal 9 with BLT, GITLAB and LANDO
-This repository consists of the blt-d9.
+This repository consists of the Drupal 9, BTL, LANDO and GITLAB.

 # Getting Started
 This project is based on BLT 12.x with Lando local env, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.
 While this is one of many methodologies, it is our recommended methodology.